shlomif/primesieve-python/README.md

 Using the ```primesieve.numpy``` module you can generate an array of primes using **native C++ performance!**

-In comparison the ```primesieve``` module generates a list of primes about 7 times slower mostly because the conversion of the C++ primes array into a python list is very slow.
+In comparison the ```primesieve``` module generates an array of primes about 3 times slower mostly because the conversion of the C primes array into a python array is quite slow.

 ```Python
 >>> from primesieve.numpy import *